jerry39213gh/How_to_Double_Your_Investment_in_100_Days/readme.md

 ### ARIMA

-The data was decomposed to check for trend and seasonality, but no pattern was observed.
-This makes sense as we would expect the prices from the two markets to be moving somewhat together, making the spread relatively stable.
+The data was decomposed to check for trend and seasonality, but no patterns were observed.
+This made sense as we would expect the prices from the two markets to be moving somewhat together, making the spread relatively stable.
 With that, we decided to use the data assuming no trend or seasonality.
-The first difference was then taken to create a new series.
+The first differences were then taken to create a new series.
 Box Cox test was used to show that the series was homoscedastic, and Dickey Fuller test was used to show that the series was stationary.
-Using the conjunction of ACF plot, PACF plot, and auto select ARIMA, the final candidate model was selected.
+Using the combination of ACF plot, PACF plot, and auto select ARIMA, the final candidate model was selected.
 With the ARIMA selected model, we can feed in 2 days of data to predict 2 days ahead, and use the confidence intervals to determine our trading targets.

 ### Random Forest